Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 When people first try to make their pizza dough, a common problem that they run into is that the crust ends up tasting kind of bland.

-If this is a problem you have run into, you may wonder what gives pizza dough its flavor and what you can do to make it a little more flavorful.
+If this is a problem you have encountered, you may wonder what gives pizza dough its flavor and what you can do to make it a little more flavorful.

 So what gives the crust its flavor?